Beirut I Love You

 Beirut I Love You is a Lebanese television/web-series which aired on the Lebanese Broadcasting Corporation (LBC).
 The series stars Mounia Akl and Cyril Aris, both of whom developed the show.

 Concept

-The series follows several 20-somethings living in Beirut as they attempt to balance work, love, and life.
+The series follows several people in their 20s living in Beirut as they attempt to balance work, love, and life.

 Production

 Beirut I Love You is produced by Orange Dog Productions and shoot on location in Beirut, Lebanon.
 The LBC ordered 35 episodes of the show.

-Following season two it was announced that the show would be put on hiatus while Mounia and Cyril completed Masters of Fine Arts in Directing/Screenwriting at Columbia University in New York.
+Following season two, it was announced that the show would be put on hiatus while Mounia and Cyril completed Masters of Fine Arts in Directing/Screenwriting at Columbia University in New York.